Nature versus nurture

 The view that humans acquire all or almost all their behavioral traits from "nurture" was termed tabula rasa ('blank tablet, slate') by John Locke in 1690.
 A blank slate view (sometimes termed blank-slatism) in human developmental psychology, which assumes that human behavioral traits develop almost exclusively from environmental influences, was widely held during much of the 20th century.
-The debate between "blank-slate" denial of the influence of heritability, and the view admitting both environmental and heritable traits, has often been cast in terms of nature versus nurture.
-These two conflicting approaches to human development were at the core of an ideological dispute over research agendas throughout the second half of the 20th century.
-As both "nature" and "nurture" factors were found to contribute substantially, often in an inextricable manner, such views were seen as naive or outdated by most scholars of human development by the 21st century.
+The debate between "blank-slate" denial of the influence of heritability, and the view admitting both environmental and heritable traits, was at the core of an ideological dispute over research agendas throughout the second half of the 20th century.

-The strong dichotomy of nature versus nurture has thus been claimed to have limited relevance in some fields of research.
-Close feedback loops have been found in which nature and nurture influence one another constantly, as seen in self-domestication.
-In ecology and behavioral genetics, researchers think nurture has an essential influence on nature.
-Similarly in other fields, the dividing line between an inherited and an acquired trait becomes unclear, as in epigenetics or fetal development.
+Today, the idea of a strong dichotomy of nature versus nurture is generally considered to have limited relevance.
+Both "nature" and "nurture" factors have been found to contribute substantially, often in an inextricable manner, to many processes studied by biologists, psychologists and anthropologists.
+Feedback loops have been found in which nature and nurture influence one another constantly, as seen in self-domestication.
+In ecology and behavioral genetics, researchers posit that nurture has an essential influence on the nature of an individual.
+Similarly in other fields, the dividing line between an inherited and an acquired trait has become unclear, as in epigenetics and fetal development.